 We all know that a dog’s hearing is exceptional, but how does a dog’s ear really work?
-And how does it affect the dog’s behavior?
+And how does it affect a dog’s behavior?

 First let’s look at the physiology of the ear.
-The outer ear called pinna directs the sound waves into the ear canal, where they are transmitted by the tympanic membrane and the bones of the ear and carried further to the organ of Corti.
+The outer ear called pinna directs the sound waves into the ear canal.
+Here, the sound waves are transmitted by the tympanic membrane and the bones of the ear and carried further to the organ of Corti.

 Dogs can hear in the frequency range between 41-44000 Hertz whereas humans hear in the range of 20-20000 Hertz.
-Which means that dogs hear things that we don’t.
-Like the high-pitched chirping of mice or the high frequency sounds from electronics in our home, which can be rather disturbing for our dogs.
-Imagine constant tinnitus :O
+This means that dogs hear things that humans don’t.
+This could be the high-pitched chirping of mice or the high frequency sounds from electronics in our home, which can be rather disturbing for our dogs.
+Imagine constant tinnitus :O.

-But the 18 muscles in the pinna doesn’t only help the dog locate where a specific sound is coming from, it also helps them communicate how they feel both to humans and to other dogs.
+The 18 muscles in the pinna doesn’t only help the dog locate where a specific sound is coming from.
+It also helps them communicate how they feel both to humans and to other dogs.
 Flat ears tells us and other dogs that a dog might be scared or insecure, whereas upright ears might tell us that the dog might be attentive or excited.

 As always one should look at all the body signals a dog is giving, before contemplating what the dog is saying, hence the “mights” above.
-Dogs with cropped ears (let’s just not do that people!!!) are of course limited not only in their communication but also the acuity of their hearing is affected along with the ability to rotate their ears fully.
+Dogs with cropped ears are of course limited.
+Not only in their communication but also the acuity of their hearing is affected along with the ability to rotate their ears fully.

-So our world must be rather loud to our dogs and it is our job as responsible dog owners to always give them a quiet place for them to go and be able to read if our dogs might experience an auditory overload causing them distress.
+Our world must be rather loud to our dogs and it is our job as responsible dog owners to always give them a quiet place for them to go.
+We must learn as dog owners to read if our dogs might experience an auditory overload causing them distress.
 Dogs can also suffer from noise phobias, a common example is fear of fireworks (How to get your dog through the New Year) and thunder.
-In order to reduce the chance of noise phobias it is important to socialize puppies to many different sounds and avoid exposing them to sudden loud sounds that might frighten them.
+In order to reduce the chance of noise phobias it is important to socialize puppies to hearing many different sounds and avoid exposing them to sudden loud sounds that might frighten them.